Star Trek: Enterprise: Season five

 At the time of the cancellation, Coto had hoped for renewal and already started to make plans for the fifth season.
 These included the expectation that the show would begin to cover the buildup to the Romulan War, as well as continue to link to The Original Series with references to things such as the cloud city of Stratos, as seen in "The Cloud Minders".
 Another feature Coto planned was to have a "miniseries within a series", with four or five episodes devoted to following up on events from the Mirror Universe episode "In a Mirror, Darkly".
 The producers also intended to bring Jeffrey Combs onto the series as a regular by placing his recurring Andorian character Shran on the bridge of the Enterprise in an advisory capacity.

 Work had already begun on an episode referred to by Coto as "Kilkenny Cats", which would have seen the return of Larry Niven's Kzinti, usually seen in his Known Space novels, and who had previously appeared in the Star Trek: The Animated Series episode "The Slaver Weapon".
 At the same time Enterprise was broadcast, writer Jimmy Diggs was pursuing the idea of a CGI animated film, Star Trek: Lions of the Night, with Captain Hikaru Sulu leading the Starship Enterprise and attempting to prevent a Kzinti invasion of the Federation.
 Coto's episode was based on a similar premise, with Diggs brought onto the Enterprise team to work on the episode.
 Production had begun on the new Kzinti ships for "Kilkenny Cats", with Josh Finney commissioned.

+There have been numerous calls and a campaign for the series to be re-booted and a fifth season made, and some of the actors have indicated their willingness.
+A lot of this is based on the fact that as one of the more recent Trek shows, the actors are all still alive and active in the industry, and that the show was never really properly finished.